jrenne/Codes_BLR/README.txt

 Real consumption of all goods and services is from the Bureau of Economic Analysis.
 Population is from FRED.
-CPI all items inflation is from the Bureau of Labor Statistics Nominal (YIELDX) and real (TIPSX) interest rates are from the updated Gürkaynak, Sack, and Wright (2007).
+CPI all items inflation is from the Bureau of Labor Statistics Nominal yields (YLDX) are from Liu and Wu (2021).
-Backcasted real (REALRX) interest rates are from Jan Groen and Menno Middeldorp (2013, Federal Reserve Bank of New York).
+Real interest rates (TIPSX) are from the updated Gürkaynak, Sack, and Wright (2007).
 The perceived target rate of inflation (PTR) and the expected federal funds rate in the long run (RTR) are from the FRB-US model of the Federal Reserve Board.
 Survey of Professional Forecasters (SPF) data (mean of forecasts) are from the Federal Reserve Bank of Philadelphia for average inflation over the next ten years (CPI10), and the average 3-month treasury bill rate (BILL10).